Skip to main content

 A Holistic Education For All

 Service learning plays an important role in our academic structure.
 It is an amazing tool for students to gain valuable experiences and learn fundamental concepts such as sharing and helping others.
-It not only helps them do better in their education but also gives them useful insights into the community and allows them to apply what they have learned in school and even after they leave.
+By giving them practical insights into the community and community needs, students would be able to problem solve and apply what they have learned in school, a critical life skill to take away even after they leave the school.

 Students at Chatsworth International School are given rich opportunities at every turn.
 In the Middle Years Programme (MYP), service learning becomes part of their core curriculum where they can choose from a list of service groups at the start of the school year.
 At the Diploma level, students must also meet the core requirements of Creativity, Action and Service (CAS) before they are able to graduate.